Sunrise Movement: Work at universities

+The connection between the Sunrise Movement and universities predates its formal establishment.
+Early members, including the first executive director, Varshini Prakash, were leaders in the fossil fuel divestment campaign at University of Massachusetts Amherst in 2015.
+Today, the university is home to a hub of the modern organization.

 The Sunrise Movement at American University launched an initiative for a Green New Deal at AU.
 The campaign was launched during a rally on the first day of voting for the spring 2023 student government elections.
 The movement gathered over 500 signatures to get a GND for AU on the ballot for a campus-wide referendum.
 The referendum received 83% of students voting in favor of the question.
 Candidates for Student Body President and Vice President of American University incorporated the American University Green New Deal into their official platforms.
 Senators in the Undergraduate Senate have come out in large support of the deal.

 The Green New Deal for AU (GND4AU) is a vision for a sustainable and thriving campus for American University.
 The GND4AU applies the Green New Deal framework to the American University campus and community.
 It would position American University to be a leader in combating the climate crisis both in its operations and in the students and research it produces.
 Like the Green New Deal policy, it also targets economic inequality and centers social justice values.

 The Sunrise Movement at the University of Florida, in conjunction with the student club Climate Action Gator and non-profit Youth Action Fund, worked towards a similar effort to that of AU.
 The effort was led chiefly by Student Government Senator Meagan Lamey, a member of the Change Party representing Yulee Area, and Florida youth organizer Cameron Driggers.
 Lamey and Driggers co-authored a five-volume resolution calling for adoption of the Climate Action Plan 2.0, greater transparency, divestment from fossil fuels, a pledge for clean research, and a call for a just transition.
 It was adopted unanimously by the Student Senate on February 21.

 Proponents of the effort claimed the effort was the first by a major public university.
 Across the five volumes, there was over 30 establishing details clauses and nearly 25 specific demands.
 The resolutions demands will be brought to the university's board of trustees for further enactment.

 Movement houses

 Members of Sunrise have created "movement houses", which are shared living spaces where activists work and live together.
-These houses have appeared in Philadelphia, Washington, DC, Michigan, and more cities across the country.
+These houses have appeared in Philadelphia, Washington, D.C., Michigan, and more cities across the country.

 Policy positions

+The Sunrise Movement's agenda centers on the Green New Deal, a program it summarizes as "decarbonization, jobs, and justice".
+Its positions emphasize a rapid shift to renewable energy, federal action on job creation, and investment in the communities most affected by pollution and climate change.